|Date:||Saturday, April 13, 2019|

 The race is held rain or shine.
 Strollers are allowed in the 5K, 10K, and 15K.

 |Volunteers are needed to help with aid stations.|

 Everyone who helps out gets a free future race!

 - 5K – $40.00

 - Half Marathon Relay – $60.00

 Active military receive a 15% discount.
 Entry fees are non-refundable unless the event is cancelled.
-Pre-registered runners may purchase a T-shirt for an additional $20.00 if they register by Wednesday, April 3, 2019.
+Pre-registered runners may purchase a T-shirt for an additional $20.00 if they register 10 days in advance of the race.